Chiba father gets 16-year sentence for fatal abuse of daughter | The Japan Times

 During hearings at the Chiba District Court, Kurihara admitted to assaulting Mia but denied other charges leveled against him.

-The father was indicted in March after the girl was found dead in the bathroom of their home on Jan.
+The father was indicted in March last year for causing the girl’s death after she was found dead in the bathroom of their home on Jan.
 24.

 He forced her to stand in the bathroom while showering cold water on her between Jan.
 22 and 24, according to the indictment.

-Kurihara had also faced charges of physically abusing his daughter from December 2018 to January 2019 and beating his 33-year-old wife, Nagisa.
+Kurihara had also faced charges of physically abusing Mia from December 2018 to January 2019 and beating his 33-year-old wife, Nagisa.

-Defense lawyers had argued that, while Kurihara’s actions went too far, it was not done on a daily basis.
+Defense lawyers had argued Kurihara’s actions went too far but that the abuse was not on a daily basis.

 In November 2017, Mia wrote in a school questionnaire that she was being bullied by her father and was subsequently taken into protective custody for seven weeks.